GALAX: Graph-Augmented Language Model for Explainable Reinforcement-Guided Subgraph Reasoning in Precision Medicine: Related Work

 \textbf{Multi-omic Data Integration in Biomedical AI} From a biological standpoint, the integration of genomic, transcriptomic, and proteomic has been essential for understanding disease mechanisms and therapeutic vulnerabilities~\citep{hasin2017multi, kristensen2014principles}.
 Traditional approaches rely on statistical fusion or dimensionality reduction~\citep{meng2016dimension, shen2009integrative, rohart2017mixomics, argelaguet2018multi, nguyen2020multiview}, which overlook the hierarchical and interconnected nature of molecular data.
 More recently, GNN-based models like MOGONET~\citep{wang2021mogonet} and MoGCN~\citep{li2022mogcn} have demonstrated the value of structured graph reasoning for cancer subtype classification and biomarker identification.
 However, these models are primarily designed for outcome prediction and often fall short in identifying actionable biomarkers associated with specific disease mechanisms. \\

 GALAX addresses the limitations of existing models by introducing a RL-guided framework that dynamically constructs biologically relevant subgraphs for each patient or cell line.
 This enables interpretable, context-sensitive target prioritization that adapts to both multi-omic features and disease-specific graph as the text-numeric format.
-To our knowledge, GALAX is the first to unify multi-omic integration, graph-augmented reasoning, and LLMs under a reinforcement learning paradigm with biologically grounded supervision, which learns to reason through step-wise subgraph generation, guided by an authoritative biomedical GRPM.
+To our knowledge, GALAX is the first to unify numerical multi-omic signals, literature-scale textual information, and biological topology under a reinforcement learning paradigm with biologically grounded supervision, which learns to reason through step-wise subgraph generation, guided by an authoritative biomedical GRPM.